github/developer.github.com/content/integrations-directory/getting-listed.md

 - Privacy Policy - If different than Terms of Service, please include the URL here.
 - Support - Please provide a URL or email address for users to contact you directly.
 - Status - You should provide us a URL that will be updated when your application is down or experiencing problems.
 This could be a status site, a blog, a Twitter account, or more.
 This URL should be publicly accessible.
-- Pricing - If you integration costs money or has differed priced tiers of service, please include this URL.
+- Pricing - If your integration costs money or has differed priced tiers of service, please include this URL.
 - Installation - Provide the URL for direct installation for users.
 Note the oAuth requirement below.

 ### Provide updates to your listing